raster/MMS-Face-Shield/README.md

 We have modified the frame to be cut from 1/4" HDPE on a CNC router.
 HDPE (High-density Polyethylene) is often used for cutting boards and high-touch surfaces.

+_(Note: As of 2020-04-20 we have switched to using injection molding.
+More info below.)_

 The shield will be stamped from 0.01" thick rigid clear vinyl.
 (We originally planned to cut with a drag knife on our CNC machine but we have found local companies that have offered to create a die and stamp them for us.)

 Because of our material choices it will be easy to clean & sanitize these face shields.
 We're also facing a shortage of PETG sheets, so using clear vinyl that was available to us was a good option.